need4swede/wiki-go/data/documents/settings/document.md

 dependent options—such as Transcode-only playback settings—appear without the user first touching the selector.
 Removing the policy restores the user's personal setting or preserved Device Override underneath it.

-Direct administrator changes and **Lock for User** work for Free recipients.
-The Jellyfin plugin dashboard also requires no Neptune Pro from the administrator; only opening the native MDM console is an administrator-side Pro feature.
-Personal profile controls remain Pro, while an explicit Required assignment is applied as server policy to matching Free or Pro recipients.

 Device-wide items such as the image cache are shared locally.
 Backend-managed items such as parental controls and streaming limits live on the media server